NTasev/skillo-automation-project/testcases/LoginTestCases.md

 1. Navigate to the Login page.

-2. Leave Username/Password empty.
+2. Leave Password empty.

-3. Click “Sign in”.

 Expected Result:

-Server message shows: “Username and password are required.”
+- “Sign in” button is disabled.

+- Login is blocked.

+- User remains on the Login page.

-Login is blocked.
+- Login is blocked.

 Actual Result:

-Form shows an error banner: “Wrong username or password”.
+- “Sign in” button remains disabled.

-User stays on the login page; no request is sent.
+- User stays on the Login page.

 ## 🔴 TC05 – Login Fails: Unregistered User